grafe-team/grafe-framework/README.md

 	next();
 }
 ```
-To see that this middleware is called we first write a simple `console.log` which should output a message to our console:
+To see that this middleware is called we first write a simple `console.log` which should output a message to the console:
 ```javascript
 console.log('Grafe greets!');
 ```